nodemcu/nodemcu-firmware/docs/modules/tls.md

 The certificate can not be defined at firmware build time but it can be loaded into the flash chip at initial boot of the firmware.
 It can be supplied by passing the PEM data as a string value to `tls.cert.auth`.
 This will store the certificate into the flash chip and turn on proofing with that certificate.
-Subsequent boots of the esp can then use `tls.cert.auth(true)` and use the stored certificate.
+Subsequent boots of the ESP can then use `tls.cert.auth(true)` and use the stored certificate.